oppia/oppia-web-developer-docs/Instructions-for-Maintainers.md

 * `triage`: we need to discuss whether we are going to address this issue.
 * `design (UX)`: the way that the user interacts with this feature needs to be planned.
 The next thing to be done here is to outline the core user journeys (probably using a doc and/or screenshots), and discuss them on the issue thread, so that the feature can move forward.
-* `design (UI/Interaction)`: UI design is needed.
+* `design (UI)`: UI design is needed.
 In contrast to the TODO: design (UX) label, what needs to be done here is more localized, and typically means we already have an idea of how the user is going to interact with it.
 This should be suitable for new design contributors.
 * `tech (design doc)`: means that the problem is known, but the solution needs fleshing out.
 The next thing to do is to prepare a short doc outlining the solution approach and implementation plan, add a link to it on the issue thread, then discuss it before starting implementation.
 * `tech (breakdown)`: a design doc/detailed steps is completed, but we need to break them into single-person chunks.
 * `tech (instructions)`: the overall solution is generally known, but newcomers to the codebase may need additional instructions (e.g. which files are relevant) to be able to implement them.
 Adding instructions, such as where to make the necessary changes, will help move these issues to the `TODO: code` stage.
 * `code`: the overall solution is known and is described in the issue, and the only thing left to do is code it.
 This issue should be suitable for new developers.

 **Note:** We list our 'starter project' issues on [OpenHatch](http://www.openhatch.org), and have told OpenHatch that the 'starter project' label corresponds to our starter projects.
-This is why the 'starter project' tag is added to issues with TODO: design (UI/Interaction), TODO: design (usability) and TODO: code.
+This is why the 'starter project' tag is added to issues with TODO: design (UI) and TODO: code.

 #### Assigning the type of an issue
 To label the type of an issue, please follow the following guidelines: